 Once only a global consideration, U.S. state tax auditors are jumping in on the action, driven by revenue shortfalls.
 Transfer pricing also has a seat at the transaction advisory table now, as buyers become more in tune with the risks around uncertain transfer pricing positions around the world for their global acquisition targets.

 While it has been a hot topic for many years, transfer pricing is now on fire.
 Global transparency, new regulations, increased scrutiny, and tax authority litigation are at an all-time high.
 It’s more critical than ever that MNEs document their transfer pricing and tell the story of their business so they are in the best negotiating position in an audit.

-Here are eight practical steps you can take today that address transfer pricing challenges and opportunities:
+Here are six practical steps you can take today that address transfer pricing challenges and opportunities: